 If you ever stuck between choosing any form of exercise among the two, then always choose as per your preferences and targets that you wanna achieve.

 Both are different forms of aerobic exercise.

-If I talk generally, then by running you can burn more calories as compared to cycling.
+If I generally talk, then by running, you can burn more calories as compared to cycling.

-Which one among cycling vs running is best for you?
+Which one among cycling vs running is better for you?